mk270/whitakers-words/english_to_latin.md

 ## English Parsing of Meanings

-Puncuation in meanings is now formalized, in order to allow computer processing of the text.
+Punctuation in meanings is now formalized, in order to allow computer processing of the text.
-Diviation from these rules would make parsing of the English very difficult, so they must be enforced.
+Deviation from these rules would make parsing of the English very difficult, so they must be enforced.
 There is nothing which will mislead the user, but it goes beyond standard text practice.